nicolasserrano/CS/Tomcat.md

 **Create a Web page on the server**

-1. Steps of "Install JavaStack in your computer"
+1. Steps of "Installation of JavaStack"

 2. Go to your Tomcat folder and execute the sj.bat file:
 ```